isomerpages/moe-swisscottagesec/_2025-sec-1-matters/Administrative Matters.md

 </li>
 </ol>
 <p><u>For DSA students,</u><strong> </strong>purchase of uniform and books
-commences from 18 Dec 2024 (tentative).
+commences from 18 Dec 2024.
 They can come to school from that day onwards, according to the opening hours of the school bookshop.
 Updates and information can be found here:</p>
 <p><a href="https://www.swisscottagesec.moe.edu.sg/information-for-2025/" rel="noopener nofollow" target="_blank">Information for 2025</a>
 </p>
-<p>2024 Sec 1 students are to purchase their uniform and books based on their
+<p>2025 Sec 1 students are to purchase their uniform and books based on their
 allocated timings and their Orientation Group (OG).
 They will be informed of these through PG during the Sec 1 registration.</p>
 <p>There will be no uniform trying.
 All uniform purchase will be done through